ljohnston/vim/README.md

 important.
-Ideally, we'd like to set the browser-level shortcuts to match the Surfingkeys mappings, so that even if we're on a page where Surfingkeys can't operate, we still have at least some of the same mappings available (e.g. close the current tab, or navigate history).
+Ideally, we'd like to set the browser-level shortcuts to match the Surfingkeys mappings, so that even if we're on a page where Surfingkeys can't operate, we still have at least some of the same mappings available (e.g. close the current tab, or fwd/bkwd history).

 Unfortunately, on OS X, neither Chrome or Firefox offer extensive key mapping capabilities.
 As a result, I tend to prefer alternative browsers that _do_